 Institutional Financial Aid

-Financial aid given to a student by the college or university he/she attends, as opposed to money from external sources.
+Financial aid is given to a student by the college or university he/she attends, as opposed to money from external sources.

-Scholarships awarded for academic or other achievement.
+Scholarships awarded for academic or other achievements.

 Need-Based Financial Aid

 Funds awarded to students who have demonstrated financial need.